stephaneleonard/MyMernStack/README.md

 - a client side with an already created base react project
 - a server side with node js and already connected to mongoDB

+## How to run?

+in the folder, *run docker-compose up --build* this will rebuild the server and client (if you have updated dependecies) and start all the containers

 ## where to go?

 ### in development: